gulsum50/Amazon-Top-50-Bestselling-Books-2009-2022/README.md

 For this project, I worked on  Amazon best selling books data from 2009 to 2022 and try to find out :

 Who are the most popular top 10 authors ?

 How to give weighted rating to all the books?

-How sells distribution in the perspective of genres ?
+How sells distribution in the perspective of genres?
-The code is for learn purpose and discussion use.

 Results
 The main findings of the code can be found at the post available here.